sphinx-labs/sphinx/README.md

 Test networks:

-- Ethereum Goerli
+- Ethereum Sepolia
-- Optimism Goerli
+- Optimism Sepolia
-- Arbitrum Goerli
+- Arbitrum Sepolia
 - Polygon Mumbai
-- Polygon zkEVM Testnet
+- Polygon zkEVM Goerli
 - BNB Smart Chain Testnet
 - Gnosis Chiado
 - Avalanche Fuji
 - Linea Goerli
 - Fantom Testnet
-- Base Goerli
+- Base Sepolia

 More networks are on the way!
 Please feel free to reach out in our [Discord](https://discord.gg/7Gc3DK33Np) if there are networks you'd like us to add.